-- Working with the City Council Policy Committee to coordinate a response to the topics above, including bringing in public speakers on topics such as performance-based rate making; - Continuing to develop and finalize an equity framework to ensure that marginalized communities are centered in all City programs, including those related to enhancing resilience and to avoid overburdening social service organizations; - Working with the County and other municipalities in the County to coordinate resilience and emergency response efforts, centering marginalized communities. - Working with DTE to encourage and facilitate the timely installation of DTE infrastructure that benefits low-income and marginalized residential customers, including relocating DTE infrastructure if needed;
+- Working with the City Council Policy Committee to coordinate a response to the topics above; - Continuing to developing and finalize an equity framework to ensure that marginalized communities are centered in all City programs, including those related to enhancing resilience and to avoid overburdening social service organizations; - Working with the County and other municipalities in the County to coordinate resilience and emergency response efforts, centering marginalized communities. - Working with DTE to encourage and facilitate the timely installation of DTE infrastructure that benefits low-income and marginalized residential customers, including relocating DTE infrastructure if needed.